Hotel Flooring: Which Luxury Floors Are The Easiest To Maintain In High Traffic AreasFebruary 13, 2022

 These 9” x 60” vinyl planks look like real wood, with high variation in coloring and heavy graining and knots to effectively simulate the appearance of authentic hardwood.

-However, LVT shines when it comes to functional concerns.
+However, LVP shines when it comes to functional concerns.
 It’s 100% waterproof, so you won’t have to worry if the shower curtain drips on the floor or guests fail to use the bath mat.
-LVT also includes a tough wear layer to prevent undue damage from heavy use.
+LVP also includes a tough wear layer to prevent undue damage from heavy use.

-Unlike other hard flooring materials, LVT tends to muffle footfalls.
+Unlike other hard flooring materials, LVP tends to muffle footfalls.
 The easy-click floors install quickly, saving time and money, and pre-attached backing delivers surprisingly effective sound absorption while adding cushioned comfort underfoot.